 She began looking for a way to use cryptography to merge her network security and infrastructure security interests.
-Eventually, she became a professor at Boston University—where she eventually became tenured—but decided to take a break and became the CEO and co-founder of BastionZero.
+She became a professor at Boston University — where she eventually received tenure — but decided to take a break and became the CEO and co-founder of BastionZero.

 Struggles and Challenges